-In addition to the priorities established at the request of EPA, the priority for NPDES permit issuance is determined by the permit writers such that applications for permit reissuance received in accordance with ADEM Admin.
+The priority for NPDES permit issuance is determined by the Industrial/Municipal and Stormwater Management Branches such that applications for permit reissuance received in accordance with ADEM Admin.
 Code r.
 335-6-6-.08 are processed and permits are finalized, if practicable, before the current permit expires.
 Applications for new NPDES permits submitted in accordance with ADEM Admin.
 Code r.
 335-6-6-.08 are processed as received such that, if practicable, the permit is issued prior to the proposed date for commencement of the proposed discharge.
+ADEM uses EPA backlog metrics and internal databases to prioritize backlogged permits.